IanConvy/tetris-in-postgresql/walkthrough.md

 Once the `board` table is repackaged in this more intuitive format, it can be easily displayed to the player by simply raising a notice for each row.
 Since the `crosstab` function is not available by default, we must import the `tablefunc` extension.

-Looking back a the second half of the `prepare_next` function, we can see that it next calls the `get_piece` function, which returns a random piece name that will serve as the next piece to be placed.
+Looking back at the second half of the `prepare_next` function, we can see that it next calls the `get_piece` function, which returns a random piece name that will serve as the next piece to be placed.
 The code for this function is given below:

 ```python